silver-machine/crowbar/README.md

 ## Installing

-I recommend you use `pyinstaller --onefile main.py` to compile it all into one file, then add the project folder to your path.
+Compile using `pyinstaller --onefile main.py`, then find the executable and rename it to crowbar.
+Then, add this folder to your path variable.